MohamedEltantawy0/Mohamed_Eltantawy_Portofolio/README.md

-# Hello, My name is Mohamed Eltantawy and I live in egypt, I analyse datasets and answer all questions you asked about this data .pretty good scraper using beautifulsoup .
-Acctually I love data it make me feel that I belongs to this world.
-My wish was to be cyber security i am seeking to achieve it.
+# Hello, My name is Mohamed Eltantawy and I live in Egypt, I analyze datasets and answer all question you asked about this data .pretty good scraper using Beautifulsoup .
+Actually I love data it make me feel that I belongs to this world.
+My wish was to be cyber security i am seeking to achieve it

 # Project : 1 [Scraping Students Information From a Website And Attach it To a DataFrame](https://github.com/MohamedEltantawy0/students-information-gathering.git)
  Created a small script to enter the website and loginto it because it needs to login to start scraping